 How did they do it?

-Scientists have introduced enzymes such as luciferase, found in fireflies, nanoparticles.
-The beauty of this approach is that scientists can mix and match functional nanoparticles and then insert them into living plants, "testing" and optimizing these authentic superpowers.
-It is a very interesting field called “vegetable nanobionics”.
+Scientists have introduced enzymes such as luciferase, found in fireflies, in nanoparticles.
+The beauty of this approach is that scientists can mix and match functional nanoparticles and then insert them into living plants, “testing” and optimizing these authentic superpowers.
+It's a very interesting field called “plant nanobionics”.

-Luminous plants are a prime example of what the interaction between plant organisms and non-biological nanostructures can produce: plants can have very different functional properties, and also different roles for us.
+Luminous plants are a first example of what the interaction between plant organisms and non-biological nanostructures could produce: plants could have very different functional properties, and even different roles for us.
 How about an agave that also acts as a lamp in the living room?
-And a beautiful tree-lined avenue that lights up by itself in the evening?
+And a beautiful tree-lined avenue that lights up itself in the evening?

 The next step could be biomimetic materials to detect chemical changes, or greater efficiency in regeneration (to improve crops).